 At the Summer Budget in 2015, HM Treasury (HMT) then confirmed that a separate Innovative Finance ISA (IFISA) category would be created (which went live on 6 April 2016), in addition to the existing Cash and Stocks & Shares ISA categories.
 The ISA allowance (up to £20,000 each year in 2017/18) would thus be shared across all three ISA categories.

 Eligibility for offering the IFISA is contingent upon the peer-to-peer lending platform having both full FCA authorisation, and, subsequently, ISA manager approval from HM Revenue & Customs.
 Lending Works received confirmation of both these permissions in October 2016, thus paving the way for the new Lending Works ISA.

 You can find out more about how IFISAs will work, the rules pertaining to them, and the benefits they bring to those lending through P2P by clicking here.

 Personal Savings Allowance (PSA)back to top

-As of 6 April 2016, the first £1,000 of income earned from savings accounts and peer-to-peer lending platforms will be tax-free for basic-rate taxpayers.
+As of 6 April 2016, the first £1,000 of income earned from savings accounts and peer-to-peer lending platforms are tax-free for basic-rate taxpayers.
 This amount drops to £500 for higher-rate taxpayers (additional rate taxpayers are not eligible for the PSA).
 Note: income earned from stocks & shares does not qualify for the PSA.

 You can read more about the Personal Savings Allowance by clicking here, or by consulting the latest guide to the framework as set out by HMRC and HMT.